CSCfi/pebbles/doc/how_to_install_on_cpouta.md

 more than necessary to achieve this, so you can think of the containers as mini virtual machines.
 In the future we are planning to make the containerization much more fine grained.

-There are three containers, www, worker and proxy.
+There are *TODO* containers: api, worker and frontend.
 You can list the status with:

     $ docker ps
     $ docker ps -a